Triple A Rules for Revised Tournaments

 Question on Edits:

 Edits are typically requested for common oversights including, but not limited to, forgetting to place new units, moving an AA, non-controversial NCM moves, etc. Some other edits are more controversial in nature, such as material non-combat moves, changes in builds, combat, etc. As each and every situation is different, common oversights will tend to be allowed, and I encourage each player to be reasonably flexible.
 However, certain edits will NOT be allowed if they are more sensitive in nature.
-As there are hundreds of contingencies, please try to sort this out amongst yourselves, but if you vehemently disagree, you can write to me at firstname.lastname@example.org for a ruling.
+As there are hundreds of contingencies, please try to sort this out amongst yourselves, but if you vehemently disagree, you can write to me at email@example.com for a ruling.
 However, do take note that I am not fond of edits, as it is the player's responsibility to be careful during each step of the move.
 However, I will be reasonable for the simple ones.
+As a final note, in HIGHLY SENSITIVE battles, where OOL can make a difference, you should BOTH communicate the intent of your attack (as noted above in the OOL section), and be exceptionally careful when "clicking" the results thereafter.
+Intent and communication will bear weight in such disputes, but extreme care is suggested in order to avoid any nasty disputes requiring adjudication.